-Institutional shareholders should apply the principles set out in the Institutional Shareholders' Committee's "The Responsibilities of Institutional Shareholders and Agents - Statement of Principles"17, which should be reflected in fund manager contracts.
+Institutional shareholders should apply the principles set out in the Institutional Shareholders' Committee's "The Responsibilities of Institutional Shareholders and Agents - Statement of Principles", which should be reflected in fund manager contracts.
+They should define their view of their stewardship obligations and report regularly on their fulfilment of the stewardship commitments that they have made.